LeeMorinUCF/QMB3311S22/demo_10_PP_Ch_06_Designing_Modules/README.md

 ```

 It says that three tests were run but none failed,
-so the function returns the expected vale for all three examples.
+so the function returns the expected value for all three examples.